lxsmnsyc/scoped-model/packages/preact-graph-state/README.md

 ##### `useGraphNodeSetValue`

-This is a React hook that returns a callback similar to `setState` that allows state mutation for the given graph node.
+This is a Preact hook that returns a callback similar to `setState` that allows state mutation for the given graph node.

 ```tsx
 function MessageInput() {